Duct Tape vs. Cloth Tape: Unraveling the Differences

-• Features:
+Features:

-• Strong adhesive
+• Strong adhesive that ensures long-lasting hold.

-• Waterproof and weather-resistant
+• Waterproof and weather-resistant properties.

-• Common Uses:
+Common Uses:

-• Repairing leaks in pipes or roofing
+• Repairing leaks in pipes, roofs, or walls.

-• Securing cables or wires
+• Securing cables or wires in place.

-Types of Duct Tape
+Types of Duct Tape:

 Duct tape